 between the extant Second and Third Continuations.
 1870.
 The original version was probably written in parallel with and independently of:

 - Vol. vii: The Third Continuation, by Manessier, apparently derived in part from Perlesvaus and from the

 Quest of the Holy Grail.
 1870.

-first point to note is that Lucy Beckett was wrong
+he first point to note is that Lucy Beckett was

-languishment, i.e. he is spiritually disabled; and there is a unique emphasis on the
+fallen into languishment, i.e. he is spiritually disabled; and there is a unique emphasis on the

 failure of the Quester.
-Both elements may be detected in Wagner's
+Both elements may be detected in Wagner's poem.

 noted in the accompanying article on Kundry, an